Skip to contents

 • distribution = "adaboost" now uses the negative gradient as its working response, consistent with the other distributions; among other things this makes var.monotone constraints act in the intended direction for AdaBoost models.

-• Improved cross-validation handling and vignette corrections (Cox model formulas, normalized discounted cumulative gain formula, and formulas added for the t-distribution, huberized hinge loss, and multinomial deviance).
+• Vignette corrections: Cox model formulas, the normalized discounted cumulative gain formula, and formulas added for the t-distribution, huberized hinge loss, and multinomial deviance; converted the vignette build from Sweave to R Markdown and added a pkgdown site.

 gbm 2.1.9